 7. There is no selectivity in his love, support, and empathy.

 8. He is consistently consistent.

-9. He doesn’t future fake with you.
+9. He doesn’t future fake with you to get his needs met in the present moment.
 He future builds by backing up what he says with action.

 10. He asks more about you than he goes on about himself.